This post may contain affiliate links. Please read my disclosure and privacy policy.

 The cookies are super-simple to make, too.
 Yay!

-Next, Add 6 tablespoons of BOILING water.
-This will help soften the nut butter and blend the ingredients into a glossy, harmonious, fudgy base.
+- In a a medium bowl, combine the nut butter, coconut sugar, boiling water, cocoa powder and optional vanilla until blended and glossy.
+The boiling water helps to soften the nut butter and blend the ingredients into a glossy, harmonious, fudge-y base.
 You may want to stop right here, as this mixture is heavenly.

-Once your choice is made, divide the batter between 12 greased or sprayed muffin cups.
+- Once your choice is made, divide the batter between 12 greased or sprayed muffin cups.
 If you chose option #3, sprinkle the cookie tops with the chips.
-Bake in a 325F oven for 17 to 19 minutes until the surface of the cookies appears dry and the centers feel just fir to the touch.

 Behold the chocolate goodness:

-With super-crispy edge, fudgy middles, and intense chocolate flavor throughout, these are 100% delectable on top of being 100% flax.
+The cookies have super-crispy edges, fudge-y middles, and intense chocolate flavor throughout, these are 100% delectable on top of being 100% flax.

 Happy baking!